hidasib/GRU4Rec/README.md

 You can train and evaluate the model on your own session data easily using `run.py`.
 Usage information below.

-**LICENSING:** See license.txt for details.
+**LICENSE:** See [license.txt](license.txt) for details.
 Main guidelines: for research and education purposes the code is and always will be free to use.
 Using the code or parts of it in commercial systems requires a licence.
 If you've been using the code or any of its derivates in a commercial system, contact me!

 **CONTENTS:**
 [Requirements](#requirements "Requirements")